Filipino feast w/ live music & drag shows. Try the traditional hand-eaten Boodle Flights!

-Customers overwhelmingly praise the restaurant for its authentic and delicious Filipino cuisine, particularly highlighting the unique 'Boodle Flights' and vibrant atmosphere enriched by live entertainment.
+Customers rave about the authentic and vibrant Filipino dining experience, particularly highlighting the unique 'Boodle Flights' and the lively atmosphere with live entertainment.

 Important Note